Features of a Self Feeding Spoon

 First Feeding Spoon Material

 There are several options available, including plastic, metal, and silicone, as well as combinations.
-When choosing a material for baby self feeding spoon, keep in mind that your child is not particularly coordinated when beginning to self-feed, and their delicate gums might be quite sensitive to tougher baby spoons.
+When choosing a material for a baby self-feeding spoon, keep in mind that your child is not particularly coordinated when beginning to self-feed, and their delicate gums might be quite sensitive to tougher baby spoons.
 Silicone is without a doubt our preferred material for a first spoon.
 Silicone is soft, hypoallergenic, and flexible, making it ideal for clumsy young hands.
 Make certain that any spoon is made entirely of silicone and has no fillers.
 Remember that your child may not be interested in feeding themself at first, so make sure the material you chose is safe for them to chew on.

 What Makes A Fantastic Self-Feeding Spoon?